 - Whip the mixture in a stand mixer.
 Once the mixture reaches the right temperature, remove it from the double boiler and transfer it to your stand mixer.
 Using the whisk attachement, beat the egg whites until stiff peaks form and the meringue is no longer hot to the touch.
 This will take 7-10 minutes since this is a small batch recipe is is. a-lot faster than a regular batch sized recipe.

 - Add in the softened but still cool-ish butter.
-Once the meringue has cooled down, start adding 1 tbsp butter to the meringue mixture and mixing using a paddle attachement.
+Once the meringue has cooled down, start adding 1 tablespoon butter to the meringue mixture and mixing using a paddle attachement.
 Wait until the butter is fully incorporated before adding more in.
 Add in the vanilla, and salt, beat one last time and frost your cakes or cupcakes!

 More frostings you will love!